hauselin/obsidian-alfred/README.md

 This very simple [Alfred](https://www.alfredapp.com/) workflow uses [Obsidian](https://obsidian.md/)'s URL scheme (available in Obsidian 0.8.15 and above) and bash scripts to open notes in their vaults.

+This workflow has been tested with Obsidian 0.9.0.

 ## Features

 **Open a vault**: To open one of your many Obsidian vaults, type `ov your_vault_name`.
 You can change the keyword input subtext to remind yourself of the names of your vaults (default is set to "Available vaults: notes, journal").